beyondcode/expose/docs/getting-started/installation.md

 # Installation

-Expose is a PHP package and you can install the client for your local machine as a global composer dependency:
+Expose is a PHP application and you can install the client for your local machine as a global composer dependency:

 ```bash
 composer global require beyondcode/expose